-The net asset value per share (the "net asset value" or "NAV") of each sub-fund and where applicable of each class/category of shares of the SICAV is calculated in Luxembourg by the Central Administration under the responsibility of the Board of Directors of the SICAV, on each valuation day indicated in the appendices detailing each sub-fund.
-If a Valuation Day does not fall on a business day in Luxembourg, the Valuation Day will be the next business day.
+The net asset value per share (the "net asset value" or "NAV") of each sub-fund and each class/category, where applicable, of shares of the SICAV is calculated in Luxembourg by the UCI Administration under the responsibility of the Board of Directors of the SICAV, on each Valuation Day indicated in the annexes detailing each sub-fund.
+If a Valuation Day falls on an official public holiday in Luxembourg, the Valuation Day will be the next Business Day.